redis/redis-om-python/docs/connections.md

 ## Connection Objects

-Aside from controlling connections via the `REDIS_OM_URL` environment variable, you can manually construct Redis client connections per Redis OM model.
+Aside from controlling connections via the `REDIS_OM_URL` environment variable, you can manually construct Redis client connections for a specific OM model class.

-This method takes precedence over the `REDIS_OM_URL` environment variable.
+**NOTE:** This method takes precedence over the `REDIS_OM_URL` environment variable.

 You can control the connection a specific model class should use by assigning an object to the *database* field of a model's _Meta_ object, like so: